maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `USR` is the other common method that BASIC interpreters used to call machine language code, the other being `CALL` and `SYSTEM`.
 The difference between `CALL` and `USR` is that `USR` expects a return value to be left in a particular location in memory, and the function returns that value.

 In RetroBASIC, `USR` always returns zero.

+## Matrix commands, operators and functions

+Dartmouth BASIC introduced a series of commands and functions that operate on entire arrays with a single operation.
+These operations can also be implemented using FOR/NEXT loops, but making them a single instruction leads to clearer code and higher performance.
+The performance issue is especially true in interpreted versions of BASIC, as the code that performs the actions will be a single block of machine code instead of many separate interpreted statements.
+The downside is that only a few dialects supported these commands, mostly on mainframes, so using them led to portability issues.

+One curiosity of the matrix system is that the items in the zero indexes are ignored.
+So in a vector, the first slot is ignored, while in a matrix the entire zero column and row is ignored.
+This may lead to "interesting" results if data is inserted in these slots using other statements and then manipulated with the matrix commands, which will cause that data to be cleared out.
+It is also important to note that these functions do not care about the original `DIM`med dimensions, only the total number of elements in the matrix, so if one does a `DIM A(10,20)`, it is acceptable to access items in `A(15,10)`, as long as the resulting index is still within the total number of slots.

+#### Notes:

+In most examples of operators and functions in BASIC, the system works by calculating a new value and placing it in temporary storage, normally the evaluation stack.
+For instance, `A=ABS(A)` calculates a new value by reading the value of A onto the stack, applying the absolute value, placing the result on the stack, and then copies that new value into A. Likewise, `PRINT B*5` performs the multiplication to produce a new value of B times 5 and then places that on the stack where the PRINT statement keyword can use it.

+In contrast, the matrix keywords do not operate in this fashion, they directly modify the original value in memory.
+This leads to the curious syntax where functions don't specify what matrix they are operating on, for instance, `MAT A=INV` is implicitly inverting the value of A, without that being specified in what appears to be a function call on the right.
+If the syntax was similar to the rest of BASIC, one might expect to be able to `MAT A=INV(B)`.

+This is due to the limited amount of memory available on the machines of the era, they could not afford to calculate a new matrix result and then copy that about.
+So while a typical matrix command looks very much like a function or operator, for instance `MAT A=INV`, internally this operates by directly modifying the existing values in A.

+There is an exception of course; the transpose function, `TRN`, takes a parameter indicating a source matrix and returns a new matrix that is copied into the output.